Another auction record has been smashed | The Real Estate Wrap with Leanne Pilkington

-Welcome to this week’s Real Estate Wrap with Leanne Pilkington, Managing Director of Laing+Simmons and President of the REINSW.
+Welcome to this week’s Real Estate Wrap with Leanne Pilkington, CEO, and Director of Laing+Simmons.

-Hey everyone, Leanne Pilkington here for the Real Estate Wrap, week commencing February 15.
-I hope you all had a beautiful Valentine’s Day yesterday.
+Hey everyone Leanne Pilkington here for the Real Estate Wrap week commencing the 13th of December.

-This week in Sydney, we had 624 properties go to auction with a preliminary clearance rate of 87.5 per cent.
+This weekend 1,797 properties went up for auction with a preliminary clearance rate of 63.6%.

 Last week 1,466 properties at a final clearance rate of 63.8%.